eiabea/tempea-api/README.md

 iface eth0 inet manual
 ```

-9. Open up the _etc/dhcpcd.conf_ and add the following content at the end of the file.
-Edit the values according to your network (may requires root permissions)
+9. Open up the _etc/dhcpcd.conf_ file and add the following content at the end of the file.
+Edit all values according to your network (may requires root permissions)
 ```
 interface eth0
 static ip_address=192.168.0.8/24